 Ask yourself: if it’s cheap, why is that?

 It’s important to remember that just because someone is an electrician doesn’t mean they’re experienced in installing EV chargers.
 That’s like asking a cardiologist to do brain surgery – would you trust it?
 I mean, they’re not a neurologist but they’re still a doctor, no?

 Final liability on the efficacy and safety of ANY electrical installation lies with you, not the person who fitted it – although they do have something to answer for as well.

-For instance, Rachel Maclean MP (Transport Secretary) issued in August 2021 a letter to all authorised installers for the Electric Vehicle Homecharge Scheme (EVHS) to notify them of audits being carried out to identify deficient installations.
+For instance, Rachel Maclean MP (Transport Secretary) issued in August 2021 a letter to all authorised installers to notify them of audits being carried out to identify deficient installations.

 “The results of the audits indicate that the requirements of the grant schemes and in particular Building Regulations, BS 7671 (The IET Wiring Regulations) and the IET code of practice for EV chargepoint installations are not being met in a number of installations…

 This includes installations going ahead when there are issues with the existing distribution equipment or supply equipment, and examples of poor wiring during installation…

 The Government takes the safety of the public of the public extremely seriously.
 If necessary, we will remove companies and individuals found to be performing unsafe installations from our schemes and inform their electrical associations of our decision.”